-- A pervasive pattern of social and interpersonal deficits marked by acute discomfort with, and reduced capacity for, close relationships as well as by cognitive or perceptual distortions and eccentricities of behavior, beginning by early adulthood and present in a variety of contexts, as indicated by five (or more) of the following:
+In the DSM-5, schizotypal personality disorder (STPD) is defined as a “pervasive pattern of social and interpersonal deficits marked by acute discomfort with, and reduced capacity for, close relationships as well as by cognitive or perceptual distortions and eccentricities of behavior, beginning by early adulthood” (APA, 2010).

-- odd beliefs or magical thinking that influences behavior and is inconsistent with subcultural norms (e.g., superstition, belief in clairvoyance, telepathy, or “sixth sense”; in children and adolescents, bizarre fantasies or preoccupations)
+- strange beliefs or magical thinking that influences behavior and is inconsistent with subcultural norms (e.g., superstitious beliefs; belief in clairvoyance, telepathy, or “sixth sense”; or bizarre fantasies or preoccupations)

-- odd thinking and speech (e.g., vague, circumstantial, metaphorical, over elaborate, or stereotyped)
+- strange thinking and speech (e.g., vague, circumstantial, metaphorical, overelaborate, or stereotyped)

 - inappropriate or constricted affect

 - strange behavior or appearance

 - excessive social anxiety that does not diminish with familiarity and tends to be associated with paranoid fears rather than negative judgments about self